n8n-io/n8n-docs/docs/getting-started/installation/advanced/scaling-n8n.md

 ### How to configure worker concurrency?

-You can define the number of jobs a worker can run in parallel by using the `concurrency` falg.
+You can define the number of jobs a worker can run in parallel by using the `concurrency` flag.
 It defaults to `10` but can be changed:

 ```bash
 n8n worker --concurrency=5